-On July 1, 2011, the Company completed the acquisition of K-Sea, an operator of tank barges and tugboats participating in the coastal transportation primarily of refined petroleum products in the United States.
+On July 1, 2011, the Company completed the acquisition of K-Sea, now named Kirby Offshore Marine, an operator of tank barges and tugboats participating in the coastal transportation primarily of refined petroleum products in the United States.
 The total value of the transaction was \$603,427,000, excluding transaction fees, consisting of \$227,617,000 of cash paid to K-Sea common and preferred unit holders and the general partner, \$262,791,000 of cash to retire K-Sea's outstanding debt, and \$113,019,000 through the issuance of 1,939,234 shares of Company common stock valued at \$58.28 per share, the Company's closing share price on July 1, 2011.
 The transaction was financed through a combination of the new \$540,000,000 term loan and the issuance of Company common stock.

-On the acquisition date, K-Sea's fleet, comprised of 57 coastal tank barges with a capacity of 3.8 million barrels and 63 tugboats, operated along the East Coast, West Coast and Gulf Coast of the United States, as well as in Alaska and Hawaii.
-K-Sea's tank barge fleet, 54 of which were double hulled and had an average age of approximately nine years, is one of the youngest fleets in the coastal trade.
-K-Sea's customers include major oil companies and refiners, many of which are current Company customers for inland tank barge services.
-K-Sea has operating facilities in New York, Philadelphia, Seattle and Honolulu.
+On the acquisition date, Kirby Offshore Marine's fleet, comprised of 57 coastal tank barges with a capacity of 3.8 million barrels and 63 tugboats, operated along the East Coast, West Coast and Gulf Coast of the United States, as well as in Alaska and Hawaii.
+Kirby Offshore Marine's tank barge fleet, 54 of which were double hulled and had an average age of approximately nine years, is one of the youngest fleets in the coastal trade.
+Kirby Offshore Marine's customers include major oil companies and refiners, many of which are current Company customers for inland tank barge services.
+Kirby Offshore Marine has operating facilities in New York, Seattle and Honolulu.

 On April 15, 2011, the Company purchased United, a distributor and service provider of engine and transmission related products for the oil and gas services, power generation and transportation industries, and manufacturer of oilfield service equipment.
 The purchase price was \$271,192,000 in cash, plus a three-year earnout provision for up to an additional \$50,000,000 payable in 2014, dependent on achieving certain financial targets.
+As of December 31, 2013, the financial targets were not achieved and no payment will be made.
 United, headquartered in Oklahoma City, Oklahoma with 21 locations across seven states, distributes and services equipment and parts for Allison, MTU, Daimler, and other diesel and natural gas engines.
 United also manufactures oilfield service equipment, including hydraulic fracturing equipment.
 United's principal customers are oilfield service companies, oil and gas operators and producers, compression companies and on-highway transportation companies.
 Financing of the acquisition was through the Company's operating cash flows and borrowings under the Company's revolving credit facility.